-Jobs within the technology industry have increased for five consecutive years.
+Jobs within the technology industry have increased for five consecutive years as new tech startups pop up practically daily.
 In 2015, the market reached a total of 6.7 million workers, more than the financial and construction industries.
 A total of 45 states saw increased job growth with California, New York, and Texas leading the charge.

 There are over 473,000 tech companies in the U.S. accounting for about 7% of the GDP.

 Promotional caps serve three distinct purposes for tech startups.